2003 - 2008

 Royal Institute of the Architects of Ireland / Selected for Exhibition

 Architectural Association of Ireland (AAI) / Excellence in Architectural Design

 Email link to this Page

-One of Ireland’s leading law firms, McCann FitzGerald Solicitors have a commitment to providing the highest quality legal services both in Ireland and abroad.
-Scott Tallon Walker Architects were chosen, following a limited design competition, to create a new Headquarters Office building, providing the best possible working environment capable of responding to the immediate and future needs of a dynamic corporate legal practice.
+One of Ireland’s leading law firms, McCann FitzGerald Solicitors are committed to providing the highest quality legal services in Ireland and abroad.
+Following a limited design competition, Scott Tallon Walker Architects were chosen to create a new headquarter building for over 450 staff which would reflect the firm’s brand and ethos and respond to the current and future needs of a dynamic corporate legal practice.